Marie Reay in Papua New Guinea: Exploring Cultures Through Objects

-The physical exhibition will be on view in the Menzies Library foyer from late May to July 2022.
+The physical exhibition was on view in the Menzies Library foyer from late May to October 2022.